 If you want to stop of for a swift half at the Galphay Inn avoid Mondays.
 It is closed.

-One of the uses of a map is to look for alternatives.
-On the return from Galpay there is a choice of sticking to the road or taking one of the paths that cross the fields.
+One of the great benefits of using a map is the chance to be flexible.
+On the return from Galpay there is a choice of remaining on the road or taking one of the paths that cross the fields.
 The advantages and disadvantages of each route depends on a variety of factors including traffic business, wetness of the ground, time and any number of other reasons.
 A map though offers you the options.
 Decide for yourself on the day.

 You can bear left in the grounds of Braithwaite and pick up a footpath that brings you back to the driveway on the Kirkby/Ripon Road.
 It’s about a four mile loop.